 This section of the policy is for use when a School employee raises a complaint or concern about a coworker.

 If reasonably possible, internal complaints should be resolved at the lowest possible level, including attempts to discuss/resolve concerns with the immediate supervisor.
-However, in the event an informal resolution may not be achieved or is not appropriate, the following steps will be followed by the Managing Director of Human Resources or designee or designee:
+However, in the event an informal resolution may not be achieved or is not appropriate, the following steps will be followed by the Director of Human Resources or designee or designee:

 The complainant will bring the matter to the attention of the Acting Director of Human Resources or designee as soon as possible after attempts to resolve the complaint with the immediate supervisor have failed or if not appropriate; and

 The complainant will reduce their complaint to writing, indicating all known and relevant facts.
-The Managing Director of Human Resources or designee or designee will then investigate the facts and provide a solution or explanation;
+The Director of Human Resources or designee or designee will then investigate the facts and provide a solution or explanation;

 If the complaint is about the CEO, the complainant may file their complaint in a signed writing to the President of the School’s Board of Directors, who will then confer with the Board and may conduct a fact-finding or authorize a third party investigator on behalf of the Board.
 The Board President or investigator will report their findings to the Board for review and action, if necessary.